 I have to tell you about my social security experience Thursday.
-I watched the clock moving past 1 p.m., the designated time Social Security was to begin my scheduled call.
+I watched the clock moving past 1 p.m., the designated time someone at Social Security was to begin my scheduled call.
 And nothing happened.

 Waited another hour and then just decided to go to the Tulsa office.